JellyRollJunior/chiikawa-news-network/README.md

     -   guest account login route
     -   pagination: ensure limit and cursor query are UUID

 -    low prio

+    -   slideshow images
     -   landscape orientation mobile (message please use portrait / block use in landscape)
         -   when keyboard pops up, does everything go to shit? (probably...)
     -   useLogin
-    -   home users bar on large screen (users compact mode)
-    -   clicking avatars + post names leads to user profile
     -   client: check what breaks when using long username

 ## DATA